finance calculator

 • Consider the total cost of borrowing and prepayment flexibility—not just the APR—when comparing loan offers.

-• Simplified illustration; actual Rule of 78 implementations may vary by lender and jurisdiction.
+• Simplified illustration; actual Rule of 78 implementations may vary by lender and jurisdiction, and many regions restrict or discourage its use.

-• Does not show a full month-by-month schedule; it highlights first and last month interest and assumes a standard precomputed interest approach.
+• Does not show a full month-by-month schedule; it highlights first and last month interest and assumes a standard precomputed interest approach for explanatory purposes.

-• Assumes a fixed APR and term; does not handle variable-rate or revolving credit products.
+• Assumes a fixed APR and term; does not handle variable-rate or revolving credit products that use different interest calculation methods.

-• Does not calculate actual early payoff refunds; real refunds may follow specific contractual or regulatory rules.
+• Does not calculate actual early payoff refunds; real refunds may follow specific contractual formulas or regulatory requirements that can differ from the simple proportional idea.

 Deep dive